O Dalit Sons of Bharat, Don’t Stain Your Historical Valor by Joining ‘Break India’ Forces

 Beginning 1100 AD, Islamic rule was established in the Indian sub continent.
 The Islamic rulers subjected Bharatiyas to the worst of oppression through loot, plunder, massacre, forced conversions, and what not, destroying Bharat Mata culturally, socially, and economically.
 And with British rule, Bharat Mata was further drained of her rich culture and resources.
 Their divide and rule policy was their biggest advantage.
 History is proof of how, over time, the ‘Bharatiyas’ themselves have been responsible for the destruction of Bharat by falling prey to the vicious net trap laid by ‘Break India’ forces.
 The British left India yet their ‘break and divide India’ influence hasn’t.
 Besides, distorted historical records which they have left behind and which find a prominent place in our History text books continue to influence minds, generation after generation.

-The recent Bhima Koregaon incident triggered by ‘Break India’ forces has stained the ‘Bharatiyata’ of every Indian citizen.
+The Bhima Koregaon incident triggered by ‘Break India’ forces has stained the ‘Bharatiyata’ of every Indian citizen.
 A group of 500 Mahar soldiers on foot indeed fought bravely and their valor is recorded in golden letters in History.
 But for whom did they fight?
 For the British against Bharatiyas, their own brothers and sisters by the soil!
 They fought under the British flag in 1818 against the Marathas.
 They did defeat the vastly superior forces of the Peshwa.
 Residents of Bhima Koregaon take pride of this victory.
 But is this victory to be celebrated with great pomp and show and the soldiers glorified at the national level?
 Had they fought against the British, their glory would seem justified.
 But even after 7-8 centuries of foreign oppression, they sided with the enemy against their own fellow brothers and sisters.
 And ‘Break India’ forces leaders like Jignesh Mevani, Umar Khalid are only following the golden ‘divide and break India’ rule of the British, playing the ‘Dalitisation’ card by promoting enmity between two groups and instigating violence.

 I do not intend to use the term ‘Dalit’ here, which only stamps the identity of a particular group of people, discriminating them on caste in the modern context.
 Why stamp them as oppressed?
 But going by the popular coinage of the term ‘Dalit’ (there should be a separate term, a dignified one, for classification), I seek your pardon to use it in this post.
-Here are two records of bravery that speak volume about the rich historical legacy of the Dalits.
+Here are five records of bravery that speak volume about the rich historical legacy of the Dalits.
 Their sacrifice, their valor, their glories should be celebrated with pride.
 I shall describe more of the records of their bravery in a separate post.

 Rao Poonja with Bhils joined Rana Pratap against Mughal forces in Battle of Haldighati